 The Essential 5-day Itinerary Around Japan’s Seto Inland Sea

 This major body of water, surrounded by the main islands of Honshu, Kyushu, and Shikoku, offers a beguiling mix of art, culture, and history.
-Epic Road’s Mark Lakin, a member of T+L’s A-List Travel Advisory Board, can book this tour of the region.
+The Legacy Untold's Mark Lakin, a member of T+L’s A-List Travel Advisory Board, can book this tour of the region.
 From $1,000 per person per day.

 From Tokyo, take an 80-minute flight to Takamatsu, a city on the northern shore of Shikoku.